LL8848/viscosity_md/README.md

 * Users can predict the viscosity of any liquid for various temperature, pressure and shear rate.
 * Users can perform block averaging and autocorrelation analysis to evaluate the computing uncertainties and sampling quality.
 * Users can fit the shear viscosities to a rheology model to extrapolate the Newtonian viscosity.
 Supported models include Eyring, Carreau, Carreau-Yasuda, Cross.
 Users can also add their own models by writing a Python function using the template.
+* Several fully equilibrated systems of polyol esters are provided.
+Available chemicals include: pentaerythritol tetrapentanoate (POE5), pentaerythritol tetrahexanoate (PEC6), pentaerythritol tetraheptanoate (POE7), and pentaerythritol tetranonanoate (POE9).
+Temperature ranges from 258 K to 373 K.  Pressure ranges from 0.1 MPa to 300 MPa.
+I'll constantly upload the systems I made to share with you.

 Dependencies
 ------